-As the city of Kharkiv lies on the hills, its urban structure has retained some of its rural neighbourhoods in the immediate vicinity of the city centre on the slopes of the hills, which are not easy to develop.
-This is the neighbourhood where Anti Patio is situated.
+As the city of Kharkiv lies on the hills, its urban structure has retained some of its rural neighbourhoods in the immediate vicinity of the city centre on the slopes of hills, which are not easy to develop.
+Such is the neighbourhood where Anti Patio is situated.
 The terraced plot is located on the eastern slope of the hill, with a 10-15 km panoramic view over the city.

 Though the house has two floors, it actually consists of one single room, which ensures natural cross-ventilation.
-This radical openness is very convenient in case of having a lot of guest around at a time, and is especially welcome in hot summer.
+This radical openness is very convenient in case of having a lot of guests around at a time, and is especially welcome in hot summer.
 The two floors of the house are closely connected with each other.

 The upper floor of the house also has an open layout.
 A partition wall above the flight of stairs marks a very symbolic boundary between the bedroom and the bathroom.
 The latter is not a room per se, but a spatial “pocket” with a particular function.
 If necessary, the unobstructed space of the first floor can be easily divided into isolated rooms.

-Another peculiar feature of the house is its window openings, whose size, proportions and location play a major role in climate control.
+Another peculiar feature of the house is its window openings, whose size, proportions, and location play a major role in climate control.
 They also preserve the privacy of the house owners and provide views which are meant to brighten up the laconic interior of the house.
 Interestingly, the house was designed with strong pragmatic considerations in mind.
 However, practice showed that this small plot has a lot of romantic features.